dryverless/PokeGodar/README.md

 ###Status:

 - [ ] Web Maps - Builds.
 Ready for demo Azure Search index / key to try out.
 Needs Icon assets, and other HTML/CSS stuff.
 - [ ] Web API - Builds.
-See API Methods below.
+Runtime error, see this [comment](https://github.com/dotnet/corefx/issues/9846#issuecomment-234315688).
+API Methods below.
 Bot Framework and Azure Search are being added.
 Needs web.config file additions to run.
 - [ ] Swift2 - Not Building.
 Base project, hasn't had the API or Maps put in yet.
 - [ ] Swift3 - Not Building.
 Similar to Swift2, except uses a fork of pgoapi-swift that is converted to Swift3 with Beta dependencies.